Global Booking Service

 Risk Management Strategy for Student Accommodation

 Global Booking Service (GBS) is a homestay organisation providing student accommodation for domestic and international students over and under 18 years of age nationally.
+This document is to explain our risk management strategy.

 GBS also coordinates short-term group study tour programs for students who wish to visit schools, colleges and universities to enrich their educational and cultural experiences.
 Study tours are for primary and high school and Uni students aged 10 to 18+ years visiting Australia on a tourist visa.
 Study tours may include school-arranged homestay.